the-events-calendar/events-gutenberg/readme.md

 #### 0.3.5-alpha - 2018-11-12

+* Fix - Add start date weekday to default weekday for weekly and monthly recurrence on rule addition

+#### 0.3.5-alpha - 2018-11-12

 * Feature - Recurrence compatibility for Events Pro into Date Time block
 * Feature - eCommerce options for ticket block
 * Feature - Add the opt-out option to users who submit an RSVP